SICKAppSpaceCodingStarterKit/CSK_Module_MultiIOLinkSMI/README.md

 ### Write data

-1. Create a new Write Message
+1. Set name for new WriteMessage
-2. Rename it if necessary
+2. Create new WriteMessage
 3. Select process data you want to write to device
 4. Select parameters you want to write to device
 5. See the latest message written to the device